TatWof/Fullerton/223C/assignment3/README.md

 This is a README markdown text file for the End User with instructions for how to compile and run.

 # Program Information
-Name:
+Name: Sub String Searcher

-Purpose:
+Purpose: more file io, substring searching and matching

-Due Date:
+Due Date: 10/14/2024

 ## Compatibility
-- Windows: na
+- Windows: stable (v1)
-- Linux (Ubuntu): na
+- Linux (Ubuntu): stable (v1)

 # Compiling Instructions
 In a terminal with a directory opened to this file's directory, input the following command based on your operating system: